tonylubin/space_tourism/README.md

 ### Built with

 - Semantic HTML5 markup
-- SCSS with BEM & CSS Modules
+- SCSS with use of `@mixins` along with CSS Modules & BEM practice
 - Flexbox
 - CSS Grid
 - Mobile-first workflow